 a.
 Performance requirements: The device is intended for daily use, at approximately 20 minutes per application.
-It should be able to provide a constant, consistent force to separate the joint, approximately 30 lbs.
+It should be able to provide a constant, consistent force to separate the joint, approximately 311.4 N (70 lbs).
+It must also be comfortably usable by a wide range of patient sizes and weights.

 b.
 Safety: The device will provide mechanical distraction at the knee joint, and as such, care must be taken that any potential failure will not harm the user.
 Padding will be used where necessary, and no sharp edges/points will come in contact with the user.
+In addition, care must be taken to not inadvertently distract the hip or ankle joints.

 c.
-Accuracy and Reliability: The device will include a gauge to measure the applied force, and must be designed to administer said force consistently and repeatedly.
+Accuracy and Reliability: The device will include a gauge to measure the applied force, and must be designed to administer up to 311.4 N (70 lbs) of force consistently for around 20 minutes, several times a day.

 d.
-Life in Service: The device should be able to reliably operate for at least five years under continuous usage with the possibility of minimal maintenance.
+Life in Service: The device should be able to reliably operate for at least ten years under daily usage with the possibility of minimal maintenance.